Super Pit gold mine

-The Fimiston Open Pit, colloquially known as the Super Pit, is an open-pit mine in the western Australia.
+The Fimiston Open Pit, colloquially known as the Super Pit, is an open-pit mine in Western Australia.
 It was Australia's largest open cut gold mine until late 2015, when it was overtaken by the Newmont Boddington gold mine, also in Western Australia.
 The Super Pit is located off the Goldfields Highway on the south-east edge of Kalgoorlie, Western Australia.
 The pit is oblong in plan view and is approximately 3.5 kilometres long, 1.6 kilometres wide and over 675 metres deep.

 The Fimiston Open Pit is owned by Northern Star Resources.
 The mine produced 456000 ozt of gold in 2019, and employs around 1,100 employees and contractors directly on site.

 Earlier stages

 The open pit area exists in what had been known as the 'Golden Mile' which consisted of a large number of historical mining leases and underground mines, including: